 2. ORAL CONTRACTS VERSUS WRITTEN CONTRACTS

+You might ask, how do I enforce an oral contract in PA?
+Or, can I enforce it at all?
 Allow us to clear up some term terminology, first.
-Oral contracts are sometimes referred to as “verbal contracts” or “verbal agreements,” but that’s not technically correct.
-“Oral” means spoken; verbal is anything involving words, something “verbalized,” and you can verbalize in writing or through speech.
+Oral contracts are sometimes referred to as "verbal contracts" or "verbal agreements," but that's not technically correct.
+"Oral" means spoken; verbal is anything involving words, something "verbalized," and you can verbalize in writing or through speech.

 OK, with that out of the way, when does a contract have to be in writing?
 The truth is, not very often.
 As mentioned above, an oral agreement will suffice to settle a multi-billion dollar lawsuit in Pittsburgh, Pennsylvania.
 In fact, in PA, most oral contracts are enforceable.